Noetherian and affine properties of quantum moduli and $\mathfrak{g}$-skein algebras: Introduction

-Combining our two results we see that the skein algebra of $\Sigma_{g,n}^\circ$ associated to an arbitrary semisimple Lie algebra $\mathfrak{g}$ is a Noetherian and finitely generated ring, and has no non-trivial zero divisors.
-These facts were proved in the case $\mathfrak{g}=\mathfrak{sl}_2$ in \cite{Bu} and \cite{PS} (including also the case of closed surfaces), and \cite{FrohmanSikora} proved finite generation for $\mathfrak{g}=\mathfrak{sl}_3$.
-For stated skein algebras of any surface and when $\mathfrak{g}=\mathfrak{sl}_2$, this was proved in \cite{LY}.
-These papers use geometric techniques based on curves on surfaces.
-The paper \cite{LY2}, which appeared online after the first version of the present work, studies the skein algebras for $\mathfrak{g}=\mathfrak{sl}_{m+1}$.
+Combining our two main results we see that the skein algebra of $\Sigma_{g,n}^\circ$ associated to an arbitrary semisimple Lie algebra $\mathfrak{g}$ is a Noetherian and finitely generated domain.

 Finally, the quantum moduli algebra of $\Sigma_{g,n}$, including the case $n=0$, can be defined by using the notion of quantum reduction developed by several authors and applied to $\mathcal{L}_{g,n}(\mathfrak{g})$.
 The topological counterpart of this notion is the operation of gluing a $2$-disk along the boundary component of $\Sigma_{g,n}^\circ$.
 We describe quantum reduction in detail, especially for $\mathcal{L}_{g,n}(\mathfrak{g})$, and show that the resulting algebra is a Noetherian and finitely generated ring, indeed isomorphic to the skein algebra of $\Sigma_{g,n}$.
-For closed surfaces $(n=0)$, whether or not it has no non trivial zero divisors is still an open question at this stage.
+For closed surfaces $(n=0)$, whether or not it is a domain is still an open question at this stage for general $\mathfrak{g}$; it is the case for $\mathfrak{g} =\mathfrak{sl}_2$ (see \cite{PS}).

-We can formulate most of our constructions for general quasitriangular Hopf algebras $H$, thus obtaining a $H$-module algebra $\mathcal{L}_{g,n}(H)$ and a subalgebra of $H$-invariant elements $\mathcal{L}_{g,n}^H(H)$.
+We can formulate most of our constructions for general quasitriangular Hopf algebras $H$, thus obtaining an $H$-module algebra $\mathcal{L}_{g,n}(H)$ and a subalgebra of $H$-invariant elements $\mathcal{L}_{g,n}^H(H)$.
 We do so in the text, and then make the required adaptation to handle the case of $U_q(\mathfrak{g})$, which is quasitriangular only in a categorical completion.
-Our results are described with more details in the next subsection.